johanbove/johanbove.github.io/_posts/2015-10-14-visualstudiocode.md

 - Will it stay free?
 - What's the status of plugins adding missing features and functionality?
 - Does it support GitHub's Two-Factor authentication?

+## Issues

+### Task Runner encoding is set to IBM ...

+For my Jekyll grunt build to success I need to be able to set the encoding of the "Task" output window by doing:

+    chcp 65001

+This sets the Powershell encoding to UTF-8 and the Multi-lingual Jekyll plugin I'm using in a project works.
+The issue: I don't know - yet - where to define this command so it runs everytime I run ``ctrl-shift-p`` and type ``Run Task``.